Geology

 - General Education:AA/AS Area IV; CSU Area B1; IGETC Area 5A

-- Catalog Date:January 1, 2021
+- Catalog Date:January 1, 2025

 This course explores the history and mechanisms of climate change in Earth’s past, as well as the methods that scientists use to investigate climate change.
 It also focuses on climate change in Earth’s recent history (the past few million years) and the role that humans have had in climate change, especially since the industrial revolution.
 Additionally, it investigates the effects of climate change in today’s world and discusses possible technological and political solutions to this vast and increasingly important problem, and how societies may adapt to the changes.
-Field trips may be required.
+Field experiences may be required.
 This course is not open to students who have completed GEOG 305.

 Student Learning Outcomes